sangingeum/Fairytaler/README.md

 # Fairytaler
- An interactive story generator which is based on GPT-3.5 The goal of this project is to make an interative, infinitely replayable text-based game.
+ An interactive story generator based on GPT-3.5.
+ The goal of this project is to make an interative, infinitely replayable text-based game.